 I have many vegan and vegetarian friends - respect! - but this is imho not the way to go.

-By looking at nutrition habits of various ethnic and cultural groups - from exclusively vegetarian to exclusively carnivore - I think it becomes pretty obvious that there is no best way to eat.
+I agree with this.
+I've never seen a study involving caloric restriction (within reason) that didn't result in a reduced mortality rate.By looking at nutrition habits of various ethnic and cultural groups - from exclusively vegetarian to exclusively carnivore - I think it becomes pretty obvious that there is no best way to eat.

 The key to health in my opinion is calorie balance.
 In simple terms, eating less is better.
 That's 80%, not plant based.
 The rest is contextual.